-selftest ramtest

-no selftest ramtest

-Disable the "ramtest" function.

-selftest system-monitor

-no selftest system-monitor

-Disable the "SysMon1" function.

-Disable the "SysMon1" function.

-Show selftest action

-Show status of the actions to be taken in the event of device degradation.

-Show selftest settings

-Display the settings for "ramtest" and "SysMon" settings in event of a cold start.
+selftest ramtest Enable RAM selftest on cold start. no selftest ramtest Disable the "ramtest" function. selftest system-monitor Enable the "SysMon1" function. no selftest system-monitor Disable the "SysMon1" function. show selftest action Show status of the actions to be taken in the event of device degradation. show selftest settings Display the settings for "ramtest" and "SysMon" settings in event of a cold start.

-13.16 Copper cable test
+13.15 Copper cable test